Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A Steller sea lion swims past tourists at the Alaska Sealife Center (photo: Jacob Boomsma / Shutterstock)

 This aquarium in Seward is a great complement to the Alaska Wildlife Conservation Center.
 Here, you can find many of the most famous sea creatures that call Alaska’s waters home.
-The center also offers a wealth of information on the diverse marine life that dwells in Alaska’s waters.
+The center also offers a wealth of information on the diverse marine life dwelling in Alaska’s waters.

-A visit here is one of the top things to do in Alaska for families with children or anyone who loves animals.
-After a trip to the Sealife Center, there are plenty of other things to do in Seward, one of the best towns in Alaska.
+A visit here is one of the best activities in Alaska for families with children or anyone who loves animals.
+After a trip to the Sealife Center, take a walk along the docks, or explore the charming cafes and restaurants in one of the best towns in Alaska.

 Wrangell-St. Elias National Park and Preserve